nus-cs2103-AY2223S2/tp/docs/team/jeremykhoo-nus.md

+---
+layout: page
-# JeremyKhoo's Project Portfolio Page
+title: Jeremy Khoo's Project Portfolio Page
+---

 ### Project: QuickContacts
 QuickContacts is a contacts and schedule management system that enables you to track your contacts and manage your schedule with ease!
 QuickContacts is CLI-focused and designed for efficiency.
 It is written in Java, and has about 10 kLoC.